mcxvio/blogrolls/README.md

 # blogrolls
-URLs for blogrolls to picked up on static site generator(s).
+URLs for blogrolls to be picked up on static site generator(s).